Mahfuz2811/todo-app/README.md

 - Run `docker-compose up -d --build` to boot up the containers.
 - Your application will be running in `http://localhost:8080`.

 N.B.
-The default email and password are
+The default email and password is
 - `email: mahfuz@gmail.com`
 - `password: password`